 4.4.3.2 Calculating Real-Time LBMPs

-When RTD-CAM is activated, except when it is in reserve pickup mode, it shall calculate ex ante Real-Time LBMPs at each Generator bus, and for each Load Zone, every five minutes, in accordance with the procedures set forth above in Section 4.4.2.2 When it is in reserve pickup mode, RTD-CAM will calculate ex ante Real-Time LBMPs every ten minutes, but shall otherwise follow the procedures set forth above in Section 4.4.2.2 In addition, RTD-CAMwillcalculate Bid Production Cost payments for eligible Generators during large event, but not small event, reserve pickups and during maximum generation pickups These payments are described in Section 4.6.6 10, and in Rate Schedule 15.4. of this ISO Services Tariff.
+When RTD-CAM is activated, except when it is in reserve pickup mode, ex ante Real-Time LBMPs will be calculated at each Generator bus, and for each Load Zone, every five minutes, in accordance with the procedures set forth above in Section 4.4.2.2.
+When it is in reserve pickup mode, ex ante Real-Time LBMPs will be calculated every ten minutes, but RTD-CAM shall otherwise follow the procedures set forth above in Section 4.4.2.2.
+In addition, when RTD-CAM is activated, Suppliers may be eligible for Bid Production Cost guarantee payments during large event, but not small event, reserve pickups and during maximum generation pickups in accordance with Section 4.6.6 and Attachment C of this ISO Services Tariff.

 4.4.3.3 Posting Commitment Decisions